-Dr Felix Jackson is an anaesthetist by background and self-described ‘bootstrap’ entrepreneur who has had numerous entrepreneurial ventures.
-Since Doctorpreneurs’ last interview with Felix, he has further developed medDigital a UK-based digital healthcare communications agency, and he has ‘pivoted’ from DefinitiveDx to launch medCrowd. medCrowd is a messaging technology that aims to enable better communication for health and social care workers.
+Dr Felix Jackson is an anaesthetist by background and self-described ‘bootstrap’ entrepreneur.
+Since Felix’s previous interview with Doctorpreneurs, he has further developed medDigital, a UK-based digital medical communications agency, and launched medCrowd. medCrowd is a messaging technology that facilitates communication between patients and health/social care workers.
 I interviewed Felix at the Doctorpreneurs Start Up School, London.

 Video interview here.

-In our previous interview there was a focus on medDigital, your healthcare communications company.
+In your previous interview with Doctorpreneurs there was a focus on medDigital, your medical communications company.
 You mentioned that your aim was ‘to revolutionise healthcare with digital communications’.
 Have you been successful in that?

 We are being successful in that, in 2 ways.

 Firstly, as a business we encourage clients to think differently and conduct their activities in new ways.
 Secondly, medCrowd is a revolution – we are unique and different to anything else.